pawelgrzybek/pawelgrzybek.com/content/posts/2018-11-22-cross-cutting-functionality-in-react-using-higher-order-components-render-props-and-hooks.md

 ---
 title: "Cross-cutting functionality in React using Higher-Order Components, Render Props and Hooks"
-description: "When working with modern JavaScript frameworks we often have to share the same piece of functionality across multiple components.
+summary: "When working with modern JavaScript frameworks we often have to share the same piece of functionality across multiple components.
 Let me explain a few patterns that make this a breeze."
 photo: 2018-11-22.jpg
 ---